Dr. Felix Zimmermann is a program manager for games culture, civic education and extremism at the Federal Agency for

 From 2013 to 2015, he was active at the campus radio station “Radio Q” at the University of Münster.
 With the video game magazine “Konsole” he was awarded the Campusradiopreis of the Landesanstalt für Medien NRW at the end of 2015.
 From October 2013 to September 2018 he held various positions at WDR 3, from October 2015 to September 2018 in the editorial department Jazz & World.
 From 2017 to 2020, he was honorary managing director of the Radio Jazz Research association.
-From 2016 to the end of 2020, he was a member of the Steering Committee of the research group Geschichtswissenschaft und Digitale Spiele (Historical Science and Digital Games)
+From 2016 to the end of 2020, he was a member of the Steering Committee of the research group Geschichtswissenschaft und Digitale Spiele (Historical Science and Digital Games).
+He has been working for the Federal Agency for Civic Education/bpb since mid-2022.

 (English-language publications only.
 See full publications list here.)